tepletonteam/tepleton/docs/guide/ibc.md

   the packet was committed, and the resulting state root is not included until the next block.

-### IBC State
+### ABI State

 Now that we've seen all the transaction types, let's talk about the state.
-Each chain stores some IBC state in its Merkle tree.
+Each chain stores some ABI state in its Merkle tree.
 For each chain being tracked by our chain, we store:

 - Genesis configuration